-Almost any assault and battery attorney in Orange County, CA would probably tell you that the first duty of a government is to maintain the civil order and “keep the peace.”
+Almost any criminal defense attorney in Orange County, CA would probably tell you that the first duty of a government is to maintain the civil order and “keep the peace.”
 Even today, that primary obligation of the state is still recognized when law enforcement officers are referred to as “peace officers.”
 The first law against disturbing the peace in the state of California took effect back in 1872.

 Today in this state, “disturbing the peace” is a criminal offense (under California Penal Code Section 415) that occurs when someone publicly conducts himself or herself in an aggressively disruptive manner – such as by fighting or by generating unnecessary excessive noise.
 The charge of disturbing the peace can be prosecuted as an infraction or as a misdemeanor depending on the details of the incident.
 However, a charge of disturbing the peace on the grounds of a public school in California will always be prosecuted as a misdemeanor.